Thrikaripur Assembly constituency

-Thrikaripur State assembly constituency Previously Nileshwaram constituency' is one of the 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Kasaragod Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is M. Rajagopalan of CPI(M).
+Thrikaripur Assembly constituency, previously Nileshwaram Assembly constituency, is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Kasaragod Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is M. Rajagopalan of CPI(M).

-Thrikaripur constituency came into existence in 1977.
-It was created by replacing the Nileshwaram constituency which had existed from 1957 to 1977.
+Thrikaripur Assembly constituency came into existence in 1977.
+It was created by replacing Nileshwaram Assembly constituency, which had existed from 1957 to 1977.

-Local self governed segments
+Local self-governed segments

-Thrikaripur Niyamasabha constituency is composed of the following local self-governed segments:
+Thrikaripur Assembly constituency is composed of the following local self-governed segments:

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency: